 After this Jesus found him at the temple and said to him, "Look, you have become well.
 Don't sin any more, lest anything worse happen to you."
 (John 5:14 NET)

-Nevertheless, Jesus full of grace and truth called sin, sin and He did not excuse, condone, or affirm it.
+Nevertheless, Jesus full of grace and truth called sin, sin and He did not excuse, condone, affirm it, including not celebrating it.
 This included sexual sins (1).

 For the law was given through Moses, but grace and truth (1) came about through Jesus Christ.
 (John 1:17 NET)

-So, what does a happily married opposite-sex attracted male do when tempted sexually by someone of the opposite sex?
+What does a happily married person do when tempted sexually by someone of the opposite sex?
 They resist that temptation!
 Why?
 Because they have made a covenant with their wives before a Holy God that they will not have any other female as their partner in life (including sex partner) until death do they part.
 Realize, sex is only permitted within the confines of marriage and marriage is defined as between one male and one female in the Bible.